Gymnasium (Germany): Admission to a gymnasium

 The first class of students admitted at the Gymnasium Kirchseeon (founded in 2008) gather in the assembly hall to celebrate their first day of school.

 Admission procedures vary by state and gymnasium.
 Most gymnasia do not have written entrance exams.
-In some cases, students need a certain grade point average in order to apply to gymnasium.
-In most cases, students applying to a gymnasium nominally need a letter of recommendation written by the primary school teacher.
-The letter covers the child's academic performance, classroom behaviour, personal attributes, leadership abilities and extracurricular activities.
+In some cases, students need a certain grade point average to apply to a gymnasium.
+In most cases, students applying to a gymnasium typically need a letter of recommendation from their primary school teacher.
+The letter covers the child's academic performance, classroom behaviour, personal attributes, leadership abilities, and extracurricular activities.

 Based on that letter, the gymnasium determines the applicant's suitability for the school.
-Some gymnasia have informal interviews during which they present their school to the applicant and in turn, learn about him as the school representative works with the applicant and his parents to find out if that gymnasium is a good fit for the child.
+Some gymnasia hold informal interviews during which they present their school to the applicant and, in turn, learn about him as the school representative works with the applicant and his parents to determine whether the gymnasium is a good fit for the child.

-The state of Berlin allows its gymnasia to pick 65% to 70% of their students, the rest being selected by lottery.
+The state of Berlin allows its gymnasia to select 65% to 70% of their students, with the rest selected by lottery.
 Any qualified child can enter the lottery, regardless of previous school performance (see: Education in Berlin).

-Some gymnasia are inundated with applications and some children have to resort to second or third choices.
+Some gymnasia are inundated with applications, and some children have to resort to second- or third-choice schools.

 Tuition

-State-funded schools (a big majority) are tuition-free, as foreseen by the respective laws, even often on constitutional level.
-Segregation of students by parent wealth or income is looked down upon, to the point of being an exception to the constitutionally guaranteed freedom to have private schools (Article 7 section 4 of the German constitution, Sondierungsverbot).
-Of the private gymnasia, the vast majority is run by the Catholic Church on very low tuition fees (which is more easy as by Concordat, the Church receives a high percentage of the amount of money the State need not spend for a pupil in a Church-school); fees for schools who need to earn money by teaching are higher.
+State-funded schools (a large majority) are tuition-free, as foreseen by the respective laws, often at the constitutional level.
+Segregation of students by parental wealth or income is looked down upon, to the point of being an exception to the constitutionally guaranteed freedom to establish private schools (Article 7, Section 4 of the German Constitution, Sondierungsverbot).
+Of the private gymnasia, the vast majority are run by the Catholic Church on very low tuition fees (which is easier, as by Concordat, the Church receives a high percentage of the amount of money the State does not spend for a pupil in a Church-school); fees for schools that need to earn money by teaching are higher.
 Schools with fees generally offer scholarships.

-In 2005, the German government spent €5,400 per student for those attending public gymnasium.
+In 2005, the German government spent €5,400 per student attending a public gymnasium.
 This is less than what was spent on a student attending Hauptschule, but more than was spent on those attending Realschule.
-Some Hauptschule and Gesamtschule students have special needs requiring extra help, so those schools cannot operate as cost-effectively as gymnasia.
+Some Hauptschule and Gesamtschule students have special needs that require extra help, so those schools cannot operate as cost-effectively as gymnasia.